The DeanBeat: Our next game event focuses on growth and the metaverse

 Many Silicon Valley technologists and game developers have thought about the metaverse and how to make it, but more as a hobby, a pipe dream, or a night job.
 But we need it now more than ever, and an increasing number of tech and game leaders are thinking about this as their day jobs.

 That’s why we’re going to have an event called Into the metaverse.
 It will take place on January 27, on day two of our event, with speakers from across games, film, venture investment, and big platform companies.
-Our speakers include uber geeks such as Tim Sweeney, CEO of Epic Games, and other visionaries who are investing heavily in the metaverse, like Roblox CEO Dave Baszucki; Gumi CEO Hironao Kunimitsu; Schell Games CEO Jesse Schell; Fable Studio CEO Edward Saatchi; Nvidia media and entertainment general manager Richard Kerris; Frederic Descamps, CEO of Manticore Games; and Philip Rosedale, CEO of High Fidelity.
+Our speakers include uber-geeks such as Epic Games CEO Tim Sweeney and other visionaries who are investing heavily in the metaverse, like Roblox CEO Dave Baszucki; Gumi CEO Hironao Kunimitsu; Schell Games CEO Jesse Schell; Fable Studio CEO Edward Saatchi; Nvidia media and entertainment general manager Richard Kerris; Frederic Descamps, CEO of Manticore Games; and Philip Rosedale, CEO of High Fidelity.

 These are some of the pioneers who are making the metaverse real, like Nvidia’s Omniverse, which is like a metaverse for engineers and is opening this fall.
 And we hope to show you demos of what these companies are working on, as well as broadcast part of the event on Oculus Venues in virtual reality.